Sbussiso/streamlit-coinbase-test/README.md

 - `agent.py`: This script likely contains the implementation of an agent or bot for automated trading or analysis on the Coinbase exchange.
 - `app.py`: This script may contain the main application logic or a web application for interacting with the project.
-- `coinbase.py`: This module likely contains functions and classes for interacting with the Coinbase API, fetching data, and executing trades.
-- `live_test.py`: This script is likely used for running live tests or simulations against the Coinbase exchange.
-- `test.py`: This script contains unit tests or integration tests for the project.

 To run the main application, use the following command: